solliancenet/MCW-Managed-open-source-databases-on-Azure/Hands-on lab/HOL step-by step - Visualizing real-time data with Azure Database for PostgreSQL Hyperscale.md

 ### Task 1: Configure the KafkaProducer application

 1. Navigate to your lab files you extracted for this lab.
-They should be located in a folder named `MCW-Managed-open-source-databases-on-Azure-master` at the root directory of your hard drive (e.g. `C:\MCW-Managed-open-source-databases-on-Azure-master`).
+They should be located in a folder named `MCW-Real-time-data-with-Azure-Database-for-PostgreSQL-Hyperscale` at the root directory of your hard drive (e.g. `C:\MCW-Real-time-data-with-Azure-Database-for-PostgreSQL-Hyperscale`).

 2. Navigate to the following folder within: `\Hands-on lab\Resources\Apps`.